cross-cultural-data-literacy/2021-good-health-and-wellbeing/README.md

 The sections below contain some best practices about sharing data, files, and publishing your work.

+### Finding and exploring data
+- Start by reading [this introductionary guide](resources/finding-and-exploring-data.md) into finding and exploring data.

 ### Using, sharing and describing data

 - Before you use any data sources you find online, be sure to check the license and copyright.
 Are you allowed to do with the data what you want?